 The first step in making beautiful sushi rice is choosing the right type of rice to craft your recipe with.
 You should look for short-grain Japanese rice or medium-grain California rice.
 Most times, you will find rice simply labelled sushi rice.
 It may also be called Calrose rice.
 Either option will do the trick!
 Medium or short-grain rice is preferable because it cooks to a stickier consistency than long-grain rice, which is traditionally fluffier and useful in many other dishes.

-- 1/4 cup white wine vinegar OR 1/8 cup apple cider vinegar
+- 1 tablespoon white wine vinegar, rice vinegar or apple cider vinegar (UPDATED!)

 - Begin with short or medium-grain sushi rice.
-Rinse the excess starch off the rice before cooking while rubbing it through a fine mesh strainer.
+Rinse the excess starch off the rice before cooking while rubbing it through a fine-mesh strainer.
+If rinsing in a bowl, you should do it 4-5 times using clean water.
 The water should run clear when the rice is thoroughly washed.
 Give it a few minutes to dry before beginning to cook.

-- Cook for 7 minutes at high pressure.
+- Cook for 5 minutes at HIGH pressure.

 - Allow for a natural pressure release for five minutes before releasing steam manually.